sWrAAb/milestone_project_2/README.md

 ## Deployment

-This project was developed using the <a href="https://code.visualstudio.com" target="_blank">Visual Studio Code</a>, committed to git and pushed to GitHub using the built in function within VSCode.
+This project was developed using the <a href="https://code.visualstudio.com">Visual Studio Code</a>, committed to git and pushed to GitHub using the built in function within VSCode.

-To deploy Hero Flipoff to GitHub Pages from its <a href="https://github.com/sWrAAb/milestone_project_2" target="_blank">GitHub repository</a>, the following steps were taken:
+To deploy Hero Flipoff to GitHub Pages from its <a href="https://github.com/sWrAAb/milestone_project_2">GitHub repository</a>, the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **sWrAAb/milestone_project_2**.
 3. From the menu items near the top of the page, select **Settings**.